autonomys/subspace-relayer/backend/README.md

 * `paraId` - ID of a parachain or parathread under above relay chain
 * `feedId` - ID of the feed already created on Subspace chain into which archived blocks will go (`tools/create-feeds` script can be used to create feeds for accounts in the config file)
 * `bestGrandpaFinalizedBlockNumber` - relay chain block number from which [pallet-grandpa-finality-verifier](https://github.com/subspace/subspace/tree/main/crates/pallet-grandpa-finality-verifier) starts GRANDPA verification.
 It has to be a block when GRANDPA authorities changed
+* `feedProcessor` - one of the available feed processors: `"PolkadotLike"` (for relay chain), `"ParachainLike"` or `"ContentAddressable"`.
+For more details, please, check [pallet-feeds](https://github.com/subspace/subspace/tree/main/crates/pallet-feeds)

 </details>